ringolol/Spoofy/README.md

 Spoofy is **not available on the App Store** and does not support VPN mode.
 Both require an Apple Developer Program membership ($99/year), which the developer does not have.
 Because of this:

-- **No App Store distribution** — you need to build the app yourself with Xcode and sideload it onto your device (e.g., using a free Apple ID or [AltStore](https://altstore.io/)).
-The license permits anyone with a Developer account to publish Spoofy on the App Store.
+- **No App Store distribution** — you need to build the app yourself with Xcode and sideload it onto your device (e.g., using a free Apple ID or [AltStore](https://altstore.io/)) or use the AltStore source provided.
+Though the license permits anyone with a Developer account to publish Spoofy on the App Store.
-- **7-day expiration** — builds signed with a free Apple ID expire after 7 days and need to be re-installed.
 - **No VPN mode** — iOS Network Extensions (which enable system-wide VPN-based proxying) require entitlements that are only available through the paid Developer Program.
 Instead, Spoofy works as a local proxy that you connect to via Wi-Fi proxy settings.

 ---